manetu/data-loader/README.md

   -m, --mode MODE          :load-attributes              Select the mode from: [load-attributes, delete-attributes, create-vaults]
 ```

-The parameters '--url --tls --provider --email --password' are all related to the context of the caller and the environment they are targetting.
+The parameters '--url --tls --provider --email --password' are all related to the caller's context and the environment they are targetting.

 '--mode' and the <file.json> input relate to the operation that the tool will perform.

-Each row in the <file.json> will create 1 parallel GRPC to the server, simultaneously.
-The system will measure time and report the status of each GRPC as they are returned.
+Each row in the <file.json> will create parallel GRPCs to the server.
+The system will measure time and report the status of each response.

 ### Example